alegrigoriev/py-vss/README.md

 This function, defined as `create_project_action(revision, base_path)` is an action factory, which returns an action object of a specific class for the given `revision`.

+# Changelist reconstruction

+The changelist is reconstructed by recursively sorting revisions, starting from the root project.

+As the SourceSafe database is organized, there are two ways to reconstruct the history.

+The first way is to walk the history starting from the very first log element in the root project and reconstruct the project tree and its history as it develops.
+This way may pick up some abandoned (destroyed) history as well.
+Unfortunately, if there are "restore from archive" operations in the history, their timestamps become out of order.

+The second way is to walk back from the most recent snapshot of the tree, which is kept in the SourceSafe project files, and apply the log elements in the reverse fashion.
+This way, the out of order operations do not get in the way.

+When SourceSafe shows the full log, it doesn't account for renames and moves.
+This program has to do that while walking the revision log backward.

+## File `VSS/vss_changeset.py`

+The file contains classes to build a list of changesets (revisions).

+class `vss_change`
+- encapsulates a changeset (revision), as a list of vss_action objects with common timestamp, author and comment.

+class `vss_file_changeset_item`
+- based on class `vss_file`, extends it with methods to produce sequence of `vss_action` objects for the file revisions, in reverse timestamp order.

+class `vss_directory_changeset_item`
+- based on class `vss_project`, extends it with methods to produce sequence of `vss_action` objects for the directory revisions and all its child files and subdirectories, in reverse timestamp order.

+class `vss_changeset_history`
+- builds a sorted list of `vss_action` objects and combines them to a list of `vss_change` objects.

+### class `vss_changeset_history`

+The class provides the following methods:

+`__init__(self, database:vss_database)`
+- constructs the object for the given database and invokes `build` method.

+`build(self, root_project:vss_directory_changeset_item)`
+- internal method to build the changelist.

+`get_changelist(self)`
+- returns the built changelist.

 # Command line interface

 Although the main use of this package is as a framework, the command line capability